-The PFCC uses the Government Security Classifications in order to ensure that data and information assets are adequately protected.
 The classifications apply to all information that PFCC collects, stores, processes, generates or shares to deliver services and conduct business, including information received from or exchanged with external partners.
 Responsibility is placed upon the individual to handle the data contained within a document according to its sensitivity and any protective marking.